 Armed with our new knowledge on Turkish spices (and $70 worth of vacuum sealed spices to take home) we were off to put it to good use.
 Selin, once again linking arms, guided us across the street to the ferry terminal where our ride across the Bosphorus waited.
 While on the scenic ferry ride to her home on Istanbul’s Asian side we chatted about travel, food, and what makes the two such a great pairing.
 Selin asked about our current trip and where we had been so far.
 After we listed off a place she followed up with a “Isn’t this delicious?” or “Did you try that??”
 There was no hiding her passion for food.
 Selin was excited to hear about our time in Iceland and the recent street food tour we did in Amsterdam with Hungry Birds.
 We were excited to hear about her recent trip to South Africa and all the amazing wine that was consumed there.
 Did I mention I really like Selin?

-After our lovely chat and view of Istanbul from the river we arrived in Asia where Selin’s husband picked us up and brought us to their home.
+After our lovely chat and view of Istanbul from the river, we arrived in Asia where Selin’s husband picked us up and brought us to their home.
 Upon entering Selin’s apartment we were greeted by YoYo, her famous pup.
-Besides being cute, YoYo is an animal actor and started in a TV commercial for an international energy drink called Burn:
+Besides being cute, YoYo is an animal actor and starred in a TV commercial for an international energy drink called Burn:

 Worth the visit alone don’t you think?